msshaffer35/org-chart-app/README.md

 ## License

-This project is private and proprietary.
+This project is licensed under the MIT License - see the [LICENSE](License.txt) file for details.